How to Plan a More Meaningful Wedding

 5. Gather your families in a room before the ceremony

 Have you thought about how you will spend the last moments before you walk down the aisle?
 Consider creating an intentional space to gather with your immediate families or alone with your partner.
 Talk about the future and the past.
 Flip through old photos or love letters.
 Say a prayer together if you are spiritual.
 Meditate for a few mintues.
-Do something that will set your mind and heart into a place of calm gratitude before you head to the altar.
+Do something that will set your mind and heart into a place of calm gratitude before you head to the ceremony.

 I hope these ideas were helpful in planning for a more meaningful wedding!
 The moments are the going to be the most memorable aspect of your day- not how your wedding looked.